symbench/athens-graphops/athens_graphops/platform/configs/README.md

 * Parameter Variation Definition

-  The first item is an informational indicate of a component set that will be defined.
-A component set is a set of component names that have the same value for the parameter defined.
-This is used for preserving symmetry of the design.
-So, if a section of a design is created to have the same parameter value (for example a cylinder length that is reused), it is defined in the same set so that the random value determine is applied to each of the named component instances (under `name`).
+  This provides the list of study parameters available and the min/max selected for variation.
+For random design where this file is created in the process, these values will be set to the `corpus_data.json` defined min/max values.

-  Min/Max values should be provided.
-For random design where this file is created in the process, this values may be set to the `corpus_data.json` defined min/max values.
+------->MM TODO: update this when completing the YAML changes and testing<----

-When the CSV file is created, a single result run will represent all of the component sets changing in the run for the indicated number of samples over the indicated FDM parameters.
+When the CSV file is created, a single result run will represent all of the study parameters changing in the run for the indicated number of samples over the indicated FDM parameters.
 So, for the `NewAxe_test_study_params.yaml` provided as an testing example, the number of samples is 3 with 4 flight paths.
-So, 12 rows will be setup for the CSV file where each of the rows includes a single flight path (and associated FDM parameters) and a random value for all the component sets.
-For the this example, a CSV row will contain 9 values for the FDM parameters and 5 values for component parameter values.
+So, 12 rows will be setup for the CSV file where each of the rows includes a single flight path (and associated FDM parameters) and a random value for all the study parameters.
+For this example, a CSV row will contain 9 values for the FDM parameters and 5 values for component parameter values.
 The resultant CSV file is shown below.
 The data.zip from the workflow run in Jenkins will contain a results folder for each of the rows under the `archive` folder.

 ```